-This quick and easy recipe for Angel Hair with Red Pesto Sauce is great for a mid-week dinner that could be whipped up in just fifteen minutes.
+This quick and easy recipe for Angel Hair with Red Pesto Sauce is great for a mid-week dinner that can be whipped up in just fifteen minutes.

 It’s hard to find a meal that can go from pot to table in just fifteen minutes that’s not just easy, but also delicious!
 I prefer the rich taste of a red pesto over the strong, peppery taste of green pesto.

 Isn’t pesto one of the things ever created?
 The flavor is so fresh and vibrant!
-When it’s homemade it’s just explodes with bold flavor.
+When it’s homemade it just explodes with bold flavor.

 It’s one of the most simple and delicious pasta sauces, plus its healthy too!

-I know a lot of people who like a spicy kick so if you’re one that likes a bit a spice, fresh red chili peppers would work really well in this sauce too.
+I know a lot of people who like a spicy kick so if you’re one that likes a bit of spice, fresh red chili peppers would work really well in this sauce too.

-There are a multitude of ways to adapt it, so feel free and check back to let me know how you liked it!
+There is a multitude of ways to adapt it, so feel free and check back to let me know how you liked it!

 Other Italian Food You’ll Love